dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionparams.rst

 .. caution::
     * Do not assign the subnet 10.4.0.0/24 to any interfaces in the network as nerdctl uses it by default.
     * If a DNS server is available on the network, ensure that the ranges provided in the ``input/network_spec.yml`` file do not include the IP ranges of the DNS server.
-    * All provided network ranges and nic IP addresses should be distinct with no overlap in the ``input/network_spec.yml``.
+    * All provided network ranges and NIC IP addresses should be distinct with no overlap in the ``input/network_spec.yml``.
+    * Ensure that all the iDRACs are reachable from the Control Plane.
+    * If ``bmc_network`` details are provided, target nodes will be discovered using the BMC method for all network ranges.

 A sample is provided below: ::